 In fact, up to 90% of implants are still in place after 30 years.
 It’s likely that you will be able to keep your dental implant for the rest of your life, making this by far the best way to permanently restore your missing teeth.

-To make sure your dental implant lasts as long as possible, though, it is very important to maintain good at-home oral hygiene, and to see Dr. Murphy every six months for an oral exam and teeth cleaning.
+To make sure your dental implant in Oak Park lasts as long as possible, though, it is very important to maintain good at-home oral hygiene, and to see Dr. Murphy every six months for an oral exam and dental cleaning.

 This helps you avoid “peri-implantitis,” an infection around your implant that’s similar to gum disease.
 Peri-implantitis is the leading cause of premature dental implant failure, and should be avoided at all costs.

-In addition, it’s important to note that dental implant restorations, such as dental crowns, implant-supported bridges, and implant-supported dentures, may wear out over time.
+it's important to note that restorative dentistry procedures, such as dental crowns, implant-supported bridges, and implant-supported dentures, may wear out over time.
 Unlike the metal implant post, which is securely held into your gum and jaw tissue, your restorations will be exposed to wear & tear from daily biting, chewing, and speaking.
 They usually must be replaced every 10-20 years.

 In most cases, damaging an implant just means that you’ve damaged the implant restoration, such as the crown, bridge, or denture attached to your dental implant or implants.
 The implant itself, the small piece of metal that supports your restoration, will likely be intact and undamaged.

-As mentioned previously on this page, dental implant restorations are subject to a lot of wear & tear.
+As previously mentioned, dental implant restorations are subject to a lot of wear & tear.
 Over time, a restoration like a dental crown may become damaged or worn out as it’s used to chew and bite.
 For example, you could crack the crown when biting a popcorn kernel, or it may be knocked loose if you slip and fall and suffer dental trauma.

 The good news is that it’s very easy to replace and repair damaged implant restorations.
-Dr. Murphy will be able to easily repair the damaged tooth or teeth, and restore your smile, usually in only a single appointment at the office of Murphy Dental Group.
+Dr. Murphy will be able to easily repair the damaged tooth or teeth, and restore your smile, usually in only a single emergency dentistry appointment at Murphy Dental Group, PLLC.

 It’s very rare for the metal implant post to become damaged, because it’s tightly bonded to your gums and jaw tissue.
 Unless your implant heals improperly or you experience major dental trauma, your implant will likely never become damaged and require replacement.